~ Nanci Hartland's first journey

 "I am Laiza”, he says with dignity and English diction.
 Dressed in the traditional red garments of his tribe, with all kinds of things hanging from holes in his earlobes, his flashing eyes conveyed the joke, though for just a moment they had me.
 I burst into laughter along with the others in the greeting party.
 As my two duffle bags are dropped off the plane onto the dust, we introduce ourselves in happy, noisy confusion.

 Two mornings later, my duffle bags are tied on top of a Land Rover.
 I am being driven to Same (say Sammy) to meet another friend of Willie’s.
-The village is miles and no bus goes anywhere near it, just a pickup truck that delivers mail once a month.
+The village is a whole drive up a rocky mountain road.
+No bus goes anywhere near it, just a pickup truck that delivers mail once a month.
 Today we are part of their delivery.

 In Same, 2½ hours later, we arrive at a bus stop overcrowded and teeming with Africans offering chickens, trinkets, hard-boiled eggs or a fried egg slapped between two pieces of white bread wrapped in wax paper.